osu-crypto/libOTe/docs/LogVoleCleanOtAudit.md

 ## Next concrete work

-The next coding step should be to add the local recursive sender/receiver flow above the now-tested root wrapper: first one-level root as a top-level API, then the two-level path where the parent feeds gadget-leaf inputs to the child root.
-Keep this local and algebraic until the relation tests pass, then expose the same exchange over coproto.
+The next coding step should be to add the two-level local recursive sender/receiver flow where the parent feeds gadget-leaf inputs to the child root.
+Keep this local and algebraic until the relation test passes, then expose the same exchange over coproto.